textX/textX/docs/model.md

 from a file, this attribute will be the full path of the source file.
 If the model is created from a string this attribute will be `None`.

+### _tx_parser

+This attribute represents the concrete parser instance used for this model (the parser of the _tx_metamodel is only a blueprint for the parser).

 ### _tx_metamodel

 This attribute exists only on the root of the model.
 It is a reference to the